 The original is no longer available, although it does show up on ebay from time to time.
-If you’d like more information, Martyn, the Administrator at the British Blades forum, gave an in-depth review of the bag back in 2009.
+And it usually sells for way more than the original retail price.

 Features Wanted for the Belstaff 554